mchav/mchav.github.io/_posts/2026-03-28-what-category-theory-teaches-us-about-dataframes.md

 So the three patterns from the previous section (restructuring, merging, pairing) have names: Δ, Σ, Π. But the names are the least interesting part.
 What's interesting is why these three arise naturally from the structure of schema mappings.

 The answer is about how schemas relate to each other.
-Fong and Spivak model schemas as *categories*, which is just a precise way of saying "a collection of things (tables, columns) with relationships between them (foreign keys) and a rule for following chains of relationships."
+Fong and Spivak model schemas as *categories*.
+A category here is a collection of things (tables, columns) with relationships between them (foreign keys) and a rule for following chains of relationships.

-An *instance* of a schema is what you get when you assign actual data to it: a set of rows for each table, and for each foreign key, a function that maps a row to the row it references.
-So an instance of the `Employees`/`Departments` schema assigns rows `{Alice, Bob, Carol}` to `Employees`, rows `{Engineering, Sales}` to `Departments`, and a function that sends Alice → Engineering, Bob → Sales, Carol → Engineering.
-The only rule is consistency: if `Employees` references `Departments` which references `Location`, then looking up Alice's location directly has to give the same answer as looking up Alice's department and then that department's location.
-In category theory, an instance that satisfies this consistency rule is called a *functor*.
+An *instance* of a schema is what you get when you assign actual data to it.
+Each table gets a set of rows.
+Each foreign key gets a function mapping a row to the row it references.

+Take the `Employees`/`Departments` schema.
+An instance assigns rows `{Alice, Bob, Carol}` to `Employees`, rows `{Engineering, Sales}` to `Departments`, and a function that sends Alice → Engineering, Bob → Sales, Carol → Engineering.
+The only rule is consistency.
+If `Employees` references `Departments` which references `Location`, looking up Alice's location directly has to give the same answer as looking up her department and then that department's location.
+In category theory, an instance that satisfies this rule is called a *functor*.

 When you have a mapping between two schemas (also a functor), Fong and Spivak prove that it induces these three data migration operations.
 They're connected by a structure called an *adjoint triple*:

 **Σ ⊣ Δ ⊣ Π**

-Sigma is the most generous way to move data from the detailed schema to the coarser one: take everything and merge.
+Sigma is the most generous: take everything and merge.
 Pi is the most conservative: only keep tuples that match on all shared attributes.
 Delta goes the other direction, restricting data without inventing or combining anything.
-The adjunction is a formal guarantee that these three compose: the output of any Δ step is a valid input for any Σ or Π step, and vice versa.
-That's the reason you can chain select into join into groupBy and the schemas just work out.
+The adjunction means these three compose cleanly: the output of any Δ step is a valid input for any Σ or Π step, and vice versa.
+That's why you can chain select into join into groupBy and the schemas just work out.

 ## What the adjoint triple doesn't cover